Who is Sherif Lanre? Meet the "outrageous" Love Island series 5 contestant, chef and rugby player

 Instagram: @sherif_lanre

+“I got scouted on the street when I was getting food,” he laughed.
+“I got my food and turned around and someone was introducing themselves to me so that was a bit of a shock.”

+“I haven’t watched it enough to know all of the characters, but I’ve been told I’m similar to Wes Nelson.”

-Sherif looks set to be our joker of the pack this year, describing himself as “cheeky, upbeat and outrageous”.
+Sherif looks as if he’ll to be our joker of the pack this year, describing himself as “cheeky, upbeat and outrageous”.

 “I’m always on a mission to make people laugh,” he said.
 “That’ll be of value in there.